 The first site plan, for the Grace-Cove area, was completed and reviewed by the ECC in 2005.
 Most of the implementation scheduled in the Grace-Cove Site Plan was completed in 2005 and 2006, and the remainder was finished in 2007-including revised leases, final edits to monitoring forms, and revisions based on Cove decommissioning.
-Some remaining cross-fencing no longer needed in the Grace-Cove Site Plan area was removed in 2012 and fence repair and maintenance was conducted in 2014 and 2015.
-Due primarily to the removal of Cove Dam, the Grace-Cove Site Plan is proposed for an update, potentially as early as 2016, given FERC approval of the revised LMP in 2014.
+Some remaining cross-fencing no longer needed in the Grace-Cove Site Plan area was removed in 2012.

 The Oneida Site Plan was drafted and reviewed by the ECC in 2006.
 The plan was finalized in 2007, but revisions were made during 2008.
 Implementation actions for Oneida were completed in 2007 and 2008 including installation of cattle exclusion fencing and placement of boundary markers along property lines that were not fenced.
 Remaining interior cross fencing was removed in Oneida Canyon during 2010 and 2011.
-Fence repair and maintenance was conducted during 2015.
 Given 2014 acceptance of the revised LMP, the Oneida Site Plan was updated in 2015.
 The updated Oneida Site Plan was submitted to the FERC June 3, 2015.
 The FERC acknowledged receipt of the plan in a December 7, 2015 letter.